Alfresco/alfresco-helm-charts/docs/getting-started-with-alfresco-charts.md

     alias: repo
 ```

-> In the example above we use `repo` as an alis so any value in our chart that
+> In the example above we use `repo` as an alias so any value in our chart that
-lives under the `$.repo` YAML path will actually be passed to the
+> lives under the `$.repo` YAML path will actually be passed to the
-`alfresco-repository` chart.
+> `alfresco-repository` chart.
 In other words, values documented for the
-`alfresco-repository` chart such as `replicaCount` will be used from your chart
+> `alfresco-repository` chart such as `replicaCount` will be used from your
-as `repo.replicaCount`.
+> chart as `repo.replicaCount`.

 #### Configuring the chart